scruse/node-api-server/README.md

 ## Welcome

 This is a sample node api server built with express.
-This allows you to filter a list for Fillout form submissions based on a stringified JSON query param.
+This allows you to filter a list of responses for specific Fillout form.

 ## Setup